jadolg/NewsletterApplication/README.md

 ### Creating a subscription

 First the user must subscribe to the newsletter sending the name and email.
-The system should send and email containing the frontend URLs for confirming and deleting the subscription.payload
+The system should send and email containing the frontend URLs for confirming and deleting the subscription.
+These URLs should contain the subscription secret ID which is used by the service to confirm and delete subscriptions.

 curl request
 ```bash